marcopaganini/gosmart/README.md

 This will install the package under `$GOPATH/src/github.com/marcopaganini/gosmart`

-Change to that directory and locate the `webservices.groovy` file under the `groovy` directory.
+Change to that directory and locate the `endpoint.groovy` file under the `apismartapp` directory.
 We'll need this file momentarily.

 ### SmartThings API setup